Jhongesell/imperivm-steam/docs/balance.md

 * *Horseman: a little more speed*
 * *Slinger / Fromboliere / Hondero: same speed as Egyptian Archers*
-* New tecnology to reveal hidden units : work in progress ;)
+* New tecnology to reveal hidden units

 ### Germany